Actindo-AG/Documentation/DatabaseAndReporting/Integration/06_ManageTimeSeriesGroups.md

 2. Enter a descriptive name for the time series group in the *Title* field.

-3. Enter a valid cron expression in the *Cronline* field to specify the time interval in which the time series databases included in the group are to be executed.
+3. Enter a valid cron expression in the *CronLine* field to specify the time interval in which the time series databases included in the group are to be executed.
 If you need help creating a cron expression, you can check a cron expression editor, such as [Crontab guru](https://crontab.guru/).

 4. Click the [SAVE] button in the upper right corner.
     The *Submitting data...* view is displayed shortly while saving.
 The times series group has been saved.
 The *Create time series group* view is closed.
 The new times series group is displayed in the list of time series groups.